haunetal1990/Blender-CM-F1-Spline-Importer/README.md

 ### 1. Extract the Spline File
 1. Open the **Ego ERP Archiver**.
-2. Open the `_common.erp` file of the respective track from the game directory.
+2. Open the `_common.erp` file of the respective track from the game directory (sample: F1 22\2022_asset_groups\environment_package\tracks).
 3. Switch to the **XML Files** tab at the top.
-4. Select the file `_ai_track!!!syst000.trackspacespline`.
+4. Select the files you want to export.
 5. Export the file via the menu: **Resources** -> **Export** and save it.

 ### 2. Import into Blender
 1. Open **Blender**.
-2. Use the installed plugin to import the previously exported `.trackspacespline` file and the cams.
+2. Use the installed plugin to import the previously exported files and the cams.
 3.  **Folder Structure:** The imported splines can either be placed in a custom folder within Blender, or you can use the original exported folder (including subfolders).

 ## Compatibility